canonical/real-time-ubuntu-docs/docs/reference/tools-for-easuring-real-time-metrics.rst

 Here are some tools along with example commands.

 .. note::
-    Some of the tools mentioned below may require installation via Debian packages.
+    Some of the tools aren't available on the OS, but can be installed via Debian packages.
-    Before installation, please use the following command to download the newest Debian package lists:
+    The package names are provided in the corresponding sections.

+    To install a Debian package:
     .. code-block:: shell

         sudo apt update
+        sudo apt install <package-name>

 cyclictest